-It is the student's responsibility to verify administrative drops for excessive absences through MySPC using his or her student online account.
+It is the student's responsibility to verify administrative drops for excessive absences through My SPC using his or her student online account.
 If it is determined that a student is awarded financial aid for a class or classes in which the student never attended or participated, the financial aid award will be adjusted in accordance with the classes in which the student did attend/participate and the student will owe any balance resulting from the adjustment.

-B. Assignment Policy: All assignments are due at the beginning of class on the due date unless otherwise stated by your instructor.
-Part of these assignments can be on-line through the on-line curriculum, you should log on to the on-line curriculum at the beginning of the semester in order to complete them on time.
+C. Assignment Policy: All assignments are due at the beginning of class on the due date unless otherwise stated by your instructor.
+Part of these assignments will be on-line through the online curriculum, you should log on to the on-line curriculum at the beginning of the semester to complete them on time.
 There may be no makeup assignments and no late assignments will be accepted.
 The dates printed in this syllabus can change.
 Every effort will be made to inform students of those changes, but the students are ultimately responsible for all assignments regardless of any changed dates.
 Please check the dates with your instructor throughout the course.

-C. Grading Policy/ Procedure and/or Methods of Evaluation: All exams are mandatory for effective student evaluation.
+D. Grading Policy/ Procedure and/or Methods of Evaluation: All exams are mandatory for effective student evaluation.
 Exams will cover theory and practical skills pertaining to all aspects of material presented.
 Adequate study time should be set aside for exam reviews.
 There may be no makeup exams.
 All fees owed to South Plains College, including projects, are required to be paid in full before you take your final exam.

-Course Requirement: All students must participate in the Automotive Service Excellence (ASE) industry certification assessment mentioned above.
+The ASE Student Certification test mentioned above can be used in place of your final exam.

-You will be evaluated during this course by the following method: Unit exams, written assignments, pop quizzes, and attendance = 25% Unit skills tests/Lab Sheets = 50% (approximately 4 skills tests) Final Exam: = 25%
+You will be evaluated during this course by the following method:

+Unit exams, Written assignments, pop quizzes = 25%

+Skills tests/ Lab sheets = 50%

+Final Exam: = 25%

-A Unit Skills test is a measure of how well you follow instructions, your safety in the shop, your use of tools, your cleanliness in the work area and your attention to detail while you perform diagnostics or repairs within a required time period.
+A unit skills test is a measure of how well you follow instructions, your safety in the shop, your use of tools, your cleanliness in the work area and your attention to detail while you perform diagnostics or repairs within a required time period.
 A task sheet is used to plan and track students while they perform required skills in the shop.
 This is not used to average your grade, but it is a professional evaluation of how well you work independently and your level of expertise in completing assigned tasks.
 Prospective employers will want to see this during an interview, so please follow the shop and repair procedures to the best of your ability.

-Special Requirements: A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
+D. Special Requirements: A student's conduct is expected to follow the guidelines stated in the college catalogue and student handbook, any deviation will result in immediate disciplinary action.
 Please turn off all cell phones, pagers, etc. during class.
 A detailed list of lab/shop guidelines will be distributed to you at the beginning of this class; you are expected to follow all guidelines when in the shop.
-No smoking, chewing, or dipping is permitted in the building or outside the back doors of the shop and food and drinks are not allowed in any classroom, lab, or shop.
+No smoking is permitted in the building or outside the back doors of the shop and food and drinks are not allowed in any classroom, lab, or shop.
 All these activities will be limited to break time in designated areas only.
 Breaks will be limited to 20 minutes.
-Do Not park on the back lot unless preauthorized by your instructor, unauthorized vehicles can be towed at the owner's expense.
+Do not park on the back lot unless preauthorized by your instructor, unauthorized vehicles can be towed at the owner's expense.